YakinRubaiat/Report-on-Pima-indian-diabetes-data-set/index.md

                            glucose level,Y-axis contain “Number of patient”)

-As we can see as glucose and BMI level increase, the risk for diabetes increases significantly.
+Conclude by this data when glucose and BMI level increase, the risk for diabetes increases significantly.
 So it provides us with a useful model.
-By analyzing different graph and by investing which feature affect the most in diabetes, we find four feature.
+By analyzing the different graph and by investing which feature affect the most in diabetes, we find four feature.
 ```
 1.Glucose.
 2.BMI.